 - But some teams run from the Infinity Works offices in Leeds, London, Manchester and Edinburgh

 - We insist that clothes must be worn in our offices

 - In our client's offices their rules apply, no matter how silly

 Each year we have a company holiday.
 It's a weekend away for you and your family or partner.
 Other than a couple of hours when we have a rare whole-company employees-only update, the time is for you to do as you wish.
 Get to know each other, or go your separate ways — it's up to you.
 Just watch out for the more enthusiastic members in the rapids at Center Parcs!

 We also hold an internal mini-conference each quarter in our Leeds office, where we eat, drink and catch up.
 We usually have a few speakers who talk about new technologies or techniques, or tell us something about the company

-Lots of people are into runnning, with regular Infinity Works sponsored events, a Strava group and lots of lunch time training runs
+Lots of people are into running, with regular Infinity Works sponsored events, a Strava group and a lunchtime running club

-Squash, table tennis and football too are regular things, feel free to set up others
+Squash, table tennis, yoga, cycling and african drumming (!) are also regular things, feel free to set up others

 Is Rocket League a sport?
 Probably not...